sampsyo/home/_drafts/closedproblems.md

 [barrois]: https://hal.inria.fr/hal-01423147

 **No more voltage overscaling.**
 For too many people I meet, *approximate computing* is a synonym for *voltage overscaling*.
 Voltage overscaling when you turn up the clock or turn down the $V_{\text{DD}}$ beyond their safe ranges and allowing occasional timing errors.
-I accept some of the blame for solidifying voltage overscaling’s outsized mindshare by co-authoring [a paper about “hardware support for approximate computing”][truffle] that exclusivley used voltage as its error/energy knob.
+I accept some of the blame for solidifying voltage overscaling’s outsized mindshare by co-authoring [a paper about “architecture support for approximate computing”][truffle] that exclusively used voltage as its error/energy knob.

+[truffle]: {{site.base}}/media/papers/truffle-asplos2012.pdf

 The problem with voltage overscaling is that it’s nearly impossible to evaluate.
 It’s easy to model its effects on energy and frequency, but the pattern of timing errors depends on a chip’s design, synthesis, layout, manufacturing process, and even environmental conditions such as temperature.
 Even a halfway-decent error analysis for voltage overscaling requires a full circuit simulator.
 To account for process variation, we’d need to tape out real silicon at scale.
 In a frustrating Catch-22 of research evaluation, it’s hard to muster the enthusiasm for a tapeout before we can prove that the results are likely to be good.